decentraland/documentation/content/creator/sdk7/3d-essentials/move-entities.md

 weight: 7
 ---

 To move, rotate or resize an entity in your scene over a period of time, use the `Tween` component.
 The engine carries out the desired transformation smoothly, showing updates on every frame until the specified duration is over.
+Also the `Transform` component values of the affected entity gets updated in real time in case it's needed to make proximity checks in the scene code.

 ## Move between two points